3 min read

-Atopic eczema is one of the most common childhood ailments, occurring in 10-20% of babies.
+Atopic dermatitis, commonly called eczema is one of the most common childhood ailments, occurring in 10-20% of babies.
 This non-contagious rash usually improves when children reach school age and occurs because the skin is lacking natural moisturizing factors and has poor defense against harsh environmental elements such as outdoor low humidity and irritants.
-We interviewed pediatrician Dr. Angela Lau to give us the details on infant eczema and natural remedies.
+We interviewed pediatrician Dr. Angela Lau 劉瑜醫生 to give us the details on baby eczema and natural remedies.

 Eczema rash presents as dry, red and thickened skin or small red bumps.
 It is always itchy, but not painful.
 Itchiness at night can cause sleep disturbances.
 The rash will likely come and go.

 In young babies, eczema usually shows up in patches on the scalp, cheeks, outer surface of limbs and trunk.
 In older children, eczema generally appears in creases of skin (behind the knees, elbows etc.) but can spread elsewhere on the body.

 Infant eczema is thought to have genetic causes.
 If someone in your family suffers from an allergy-related disorder, it's possible your baby can develop eczema.
 Eczema skin lacks the natural moisturizing factors called filaggrin and ceramide, they are essential components to maintain skin barrier function.
 Because of poor skin barrier, there is increasing entry of environmental allergens through skin.
 So eczema is found to link to subsequent development of allergies like asthma and food allergy later in life.
 In addition, skin immune defense against micro-organisms is low, making it more susceptible to infection.
 The skin inflammation is considered an immune response to environmental triggers.

 So to better control eczema, avoiding environmental factors that can aggravate eczema is the key, such as chemicals, changes in temperature, humidity and even stress.
 Here are some natural ways to prevent and treat eczema.